Notice Of Rent Increase Form – Section 13

 Check your Tenancy Agreement, because there may be a rent increase clause in there which would have been agreed and signed at the start of the tenancy.
 The procedure in the agreement should be followed.

 - Landlord and tenant can mutually agree on the rent increase, which should be agreed on paper, so there is evidence.
-Write down the agreed rate, and both tenant and landlord should sign the document for the record.
+Write down the newly agreed rate, and both tenant and landlord should sign the document for the record.
 This is often referred to as a Rent Increase Agreement.

 If the tenant disputes the increase, then the landlord can serve a Section 13(2) Notice of the Housing Act 1988, proposing an increase in rent, at the end of the fixed term.